Close Menu

 Youth Unemployment Can Be Addressed

 Addressing youth unemployment in Africa may require a multifaceted approach involving governments, the private sector, and international partners.
-Efforts can be youth-centred to create opportunities for young people across the continent.
+Efforts can be youth-centered to create opportunities for young people across the continent.
 The following are some proposed solutions:

 Apprenticeship: the way forward